scrapy/scrapy/docs/topics/logging.rst

 =======

 .. note::
-    :mod:`scrapy.log` has been deprecated alongside its functions in favor of explicit calls to the Python standard logging.
+    ``scrapy.log`` has been deprecated alongside its functions in favor of explicit calls to the Python standard logging.
 Keep reading to learn more about the new logging system.